 Direct flights from all over the world serve Croatia’s two largest airports – Zagreb and Dubrovnik – though some flights to Dubrovnik are only seasonal.
-However, since we wanted to start our trip in the small fishing port of Rovinj, getting there required a little more creativity.
+However, since we want to start our trip in the small fishing port of Rovinj, getting there requires a little more creativity.

-Rovinj doesn’t have its own airport so the nearest options with flights from Germany were Rijeka or Trieste, Italy (both a 90-minute drive away).
-Since both are small airports, the flight options were limited and didn’t fit with our planned arrival date.
+Rovinj doesn’t have its own airport so the nearest options with flights from Germany are Rijeka or Trieste, Italy (both a 90-minute drive away).
+Since both are small airports, the flight options are limited and didn’t fit with our planned arrival date.

 Enter the ferry…

-After a little research, I discovered a ferry option from Venice, Italy to Rovinj with Venezia Lines.
-Since flight options between Munich and Venice were frequent and affordable and Italy is always a good idea, we thought why not throw in an extra day in Venice on the way?
+After a little research, I discover a ferry option from Venice, Italy to Rovinj with Venezia Lines.
+Since flight options between Munich and Venice are frequent and affordable and Italy is always a good idea, we decide to throw in an extra day in Venice on the way.

-So, that’s exactly what we did, landing in Venice at 9am with a scheduled ferry departure at 5:15pm later that day.
-The ferry tickets were 94€ each (for VIP class, which was only slightly more than the regular fare and seemed like a smart choice for a 3-hour ferry ride).
+We land in Venice at 9am with a scheduled ferry departure at 5:15pm later today.
+The ferry tickets are 94€ each (for VIP class, which is only slightly more than the regular fare and seems like a smart choice for a 3-hour ferry ride).

-After taking a water taxi from the airport, we stored our luggage near the ferry terminal and spent a lovely day enjoying Venice’s terrific spring weather and reminiscing about our honeymoon stay four years ago.
+After taking a water taxi from the airport, we store our luggage near the ferry terminal and spend a lovely day enjoying Venice’s terrific spring weather and reminiscing about our honeymoon stay four years ago.

-At 4pm, we checked in for our ferry at the terminal.
-A little over an hour later we sailed away from Venice for the 3-hour ride across the Adriatic to the Croatian coast and the town of Rovinj.
+At 4pm, we head to the ferry terminal and check in for our ferry.
+A little over an hour later we’re sailing away from Venice for the 3-hour ride across the Adriatic Sea to the Croatian coast and the town of Rovinj.

-The ferry ride was pleasantly smooth and after a quick stop in the summer resort town of Poreč to drop off passengers, we arrived in the port of Rovinj just as the sun completed its dramatic descent basking the entire town in a dazzling pinkish glow.
+The ferry ride is pleasantly smooth and after a quick stop in the summer resort town of Poreč to drop off passengers, we arrive in the port of Rovinj.
+The sun has just completed its dramatic descent and the entire town is basked in a dazzling pinkish glow.

 Where to Stay in Rovinj

-Since light was quickly fading and we were starving, we headed straight for our hotel to drop our bags, get our bearings and find someplace for dinner.
+Since light is quickly fading and we are starving, we head straight for our hotel to drop our bags, get our bearings and find someplace for dinner.

-Our accommodation choice for our two nights in Rovinj was the Royal View Apartment.
-We were greeted warmly by the apartment owner, Xenia, who got us settled in and recommended what turned out to be an excellent restaurant just a few steps away for dinner.
+Our accommodation choice for our two nights in Rovinj is the Royal View Apartment.
+We are greeted warmly by the apartment owner, Xenia.
+She quickly gets us settled in and recommends what turns out to be an excellent restaurant just a few steps away for dinner.

-We loved the apartment both for its stylish, modern décor and especially for the million-dollar view of the harbor from the window.
+The apartment is absolutely lovely, with stylish, modern décor and everything we need.
+But the real show-stopper is the million-dollar view of the harbor from the window.

 Day 2 – Exploring Rovinj

-The next morning, we awoke to an amazing sunrise view over the port from our bedroom window and I couldn’t wait to go explore.
+The next morning, we awake to an amazing sunrise view over the port from our bedroom window.
+I can’t wait to go explore!

-Pronounced “roh-VEEN,” the picturesque Croatian fishing port is located on the western coast of the Istrian peninsula and has largely escaped the tourist crowds of Croatia’s southern towns.
+Pronounced “roh-VEEN,” the picturesque Croatian fishing port is located on the western coast of the Istrian peninsula.
+Amazingly, it has largely escaped the tourist crowds of Croatia’s southern towns.

-The busy working harbor was packed with colorful fishing boats returning from an early morning of fishing.
-And the pastel-hued homes lining the sea were far more reminiscent of an Italian seaside town than what I’d seen of Croatia before.
+The busy working harbor is packed with colorful fishing boats returning from an early morning of fishing.
+And the pastel-hued homes lining the sea are far more reminiscent of an Italian seaside town than what I’ve seen of the Croatian coast before.

-I couldn’t tell you what “sights” are must-sees as we spent our entire day strolling the quiet streets, sitting in waterfront cafes and checking out the facilities at their brand new state of the art marina – just in case we decide to return on a boat someday.
+We spend our entire day strolling the quiet streets, sitting in waterfront cafes and just appreciating the beauty of the town.
+We also check out the facilities at their brand new state of the art marina – just in case we decide to return on a boat someday.

-We capped off our day with another gorgeous sunset, a delicious dinner and an idle curiosity about the cost of real estate in town.
+We cap off our day with another gorgeous sunset, a delicious dinner and an idle curiosity about the cost of real estate in town.

 Day 3 – Road Trip to Pula & Plitvice Lakes National Park